BrightcoveConsultingReusableComponents/Cast-Player-Sample/Receiver/README.md

       this.mediaManager_.onLoad.bind(this.mediaManager_);
   this.mediaManager_.onLoad = this.onLoad_.bind(this);
 ```
-This is the "Playing" event and the function that sends the constant update sending the information that the media started/restarted.
+* This is the "Playing" event and the function that sends the constant update sending the information that the media started/restarted.
 ```javascript
 bcplayer.CastPlayer.prototype.onSenderDisconnected_ = function(event) {
 sendAjaxData(this.videoStatsData_, finalDataServer);
 ...
 ```
-This is the "Disconnected" event and the function that sends the final data stored to the final server with all the information from the cast session.
+* This is the "Disconnected" event and the function that sends the final data stored to the final server with all the information from the cast session.

 ## messages.js

-<b> The messages.js files related to all the things that are externally related to the player.
-For instance, we get the data and adjust the functions/queue/plays with the main Player.js, but the functions that send the data externally, edit the player visualization with sender information or add the license url to the host.</b> <br>
+* The messages.js files related to all the things that are externally related to the player.
+For instance, we get the data and adjust the functions/queue/plays with the main Player.js, but the functions that send the data externally, edit the player visualization with sender information or add the license url to the host. <br>

 <h5> We can find some examples here </h5>
-<h7> Here are the external server functions</h7>
+ Here are the external server functions

 ```javascript
 var constantUpdateServer = '';